Parent Advisory Council

 Matthew Porter

 Matthew Porter (OR) is a married father of 4 children.
-As a parent having experienced the child welfare system firsthand, Matthew has found his calling as a parent mentor for Morrison Child & Family Services.
+As a parent having experienced the child welfare system firsthand, Matthew has found his calling as a Peer Supervisor for Morrison Child & Family Services.
 By utilizing the tools he’s acquired, Matthew uses his own experience to help other fathers of color advocate for themselves and navigate the child welfare system.
 Matthew is a member of the Parent’s Advisory Council (PAC) through Morrison along with being on the Father’s Advisory Board (FAB).
 Matthew’s passion has been to add a father’s perspective and voice to different branches of Department of Human Services in Multnomah County, OR.
 Matthew is also a Certified Recovery Mentor will soon be as certified as a Family Support Specialist.
 Matthew is motivated by supporting families that have children with varying needs and giving hope to parents who are struggling.
 Matthew and his family live in Beaverton, Or.

 Elizabeth Reddick